Resources for artists

 Black Artists Grant → ongoing

 The Black Artists Grant is £500 given out monthly to three black artists in the UK.
-The BAG is no-strings-attached financial support to help the selected artist in whatever they want – be that make new work, buy equipment or materials, travel, research, visit exhibitions or conferences, or to even just cover some life expenses.
+The BAG is no-strings-attached financial support to help the selected artist in whatever they want – be that make new work, buy equipment or materials, travel, research, visit exhibitions or conferences, or cover some life expenses.
 This is specifically for Black artists; not politically black, not POC or BAME.

 https://creativedebuts.co.uk/bag/